 There is also a yellow "telltale" LED in the face of the switch which can be utilised to indicate that the accessory they control is ON.
 This has an independent circuit within the switch and is wired separately.

-As you can see, they are a perfect size to fit on the vertical surface in the centre console behind the sliding ashtray cover:
+As you can see, they are a perfect size to fit on the vertical surface in the centre console in front of and above the sliding ashtray cover, or fitted in the console surrounding the handbrake, in a similar fashion to the Euro fuel flap release button.

 There is enough room to neatly mount three switches in this location.
 Some small clearancing of the bottom of the Radio Cage is also required for each switch.
 You will note that the square pegs on the rear face of the centre console mount through the square holes at the bottom of the Radio Cage piece:

-The extra switch in the above picture is my Daytime Running Light System ON/OFF Switch, which is normally hidden under the lower trim panel below the Climatronic.
+Note: The extra switch in the above picture is my Daytime Running Light System ON/OFF Switch, which is normally hidden under the lower trim panel below the Climatronic.
 It is originally used in the Škoda Fabia II and Roomster for the same purpose.
-It does not illuminate at all.

 This is what the switches look like with centre console installed in .:R32: